MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/09-identify-issues-database-design.md

     CREATE UNIQUE NONCLUSTERED INDEX [AK_Employee_NationalIDNumber] ON [HumanResources].[Employee]( [NationalIDNumber] ASC );
     GO
     ```
-  >**Note** : Kindly run the command for dropping the table first and run the preceeding commands later, else there will be an error stating that the column already  exists.
+  >**Note:**  Kindly run the command for dropping the table first and run the preceeding commands later, else there will be an error stating that the column already  exists.

 3. Alternatively, you can run the query below to confirm that the data type was successfully changed.